-Google announces new smart speakers: the Max and the Mini
+Google's unveils new Pixel phones, speakers, futuristic headphones

+Google has pulled the curtain off a whole collection of new gadgets.

-The company is showing off its latest gadgets at a press event in San Francisco, including the Pixel 2 smartphone and two new smart speakers.
+The company revealed on Wednesday its latest hardware products at a press event in San Francisco, including the Pixel 2 smartphone, futuristic headphones and two new smart speakers.
+It included a number of nods to Apple, including killing the headphone jack on its Pixel phones.

 Tech companies such as Apple and Google tend to announce their newest products this time of year, ahead of the holiday shopping season.
 This year's big tech trends include smart speakers, home security, and of course, smartphones.